Singhtanuj387/VideoRatioConverter/README.md

 - **FFmpeg not found**: Ensure FFmpeg is properly installed and added to your system PATH
 - **Conversion fails**: Check that you have write permissions to the application directories
 - **Upload issues**: Make sure your video file is less than 500MB and in a supported format

-## Production Deployment

-### Deploying on Render.com

-1. Create a new account on [Render.com](https://render.com) if you don't have one
-2. Fork or clone this repository to your GitHub account
-3. In your Render dashboard, click on "New" and select "Blueprint"
-4. Connect your GitHub account and select this repository
-5. Render will automatically detect the `render.yaml` configuration
-6. Click "Apply" to deploy the application
-7. Wait for the build and deployment to complete
-8. Your application will be available at the URL provided by Render

-Check out our live demo: [https://videoratioconverter.onrender.com/](https://videoratioconverter.onrender.com/)

 ### Manual Deployment

 For manual deployment, consider using Gunicorn or uWSGI with a reverse proxy like Nginx: